fscbr/term2/CarND-PID-Control-Project/README.md

 alt="here at youtube" width="480" height="270" border="10" /></a>

-* update rate of the simulator.
+* Update rate of the simulator.
 My PID controller is optimized for the fastest upto simple graphics quality.
 Higher graphics modi result because of a slow frame rate in a lagged communication with the PID control.
 This leads to oscillation and might cause the car to get off the track.

 ## How the final hyperparameters were chosen